kihyunwon/dqn_atari/README.md

 ## Usage
 To run, `python atari.py --game <env_name>`.
 It will run `SpaceInvaders-v0` by default.
 Set `--display True` flag to see the game while training.

+## Issues
+- Game display freezes after a few iteration of the trainig. (most likely a memory issue)
+- Training takes too long.